sprinfall/webcc/README.md

 }
 ```

-Last step, register the services and run the server:
+Last step, bind the services and run the server:

 ```cpp
 webcc::RestServer server(8080, 2);